p-pawe-l/CommunicationSystem/README.md

 - Hardware-specific drone implementations should live outside `scripts/drone.py` so the base client remains independent of device libraries.

 ## Roadmap
+- NOTE: GUI is not working for now !
 - Add YAML configuration support for declaring system workflows, clients, receivers, update rates, and startup behavior.
 - Add a `SystemRunner` layer that can create the system, attach clients, start workers, and shut everything down cleanly from one entry point.
 - Add a client registry so YAML files can instantiate clients by type, such as `crazyflie`, `simulated_drone`, `controller`, or `gui`.